artefactual/archivematica-storage-service-docs/fixity.rst

 Fixity is an application for use with an Archivematica/Storage Service installation.
 Fixity is run from the command-line and will check the checksums of AIPs in storage, by means of verifying the bags.

+Fixity can also be configured to POST its reports to a remote service after completing every scan.
+It also retains an internal database which keeps track of every AIP it has scanned and a report of every scan.
+The Archivematica Storage Service displays these reports in the Packages tab; see :ref:`reporting <fixity_reporting>`, below.

 *On this page*

 * :ref:`Installation <fixity_install>`